-WALT Understand and recognise racist behaviours.
-WALT Become familiar with these key terms and understand their meaning: Discrimination, Wealthy, Society, Perception, Stereotype, Heritage, Ethnicity and Identity

-WALT Become familiar with inspirational and aspirational role models from the African/Caribbean/Asian/Chinese communities
+WALT understand and recognise racist behaviours.
+WALT become familiar with and understand the meaning of the key terms: Discrimination, Wealthy, Society, Perception, Stereotype, Heritage, Ethnicity and Identity.
+WALT become familiar with inspirational and aspirational role models from the African/Caribbean/Asian/Chinese communities.

-WALT Understand that at a point in history, Africa was responsible for more than 1⁄2 of the world's salt and gold supply.
+WALT understand that at a point in history, Africa was responsible for more than $\frac{1}{2}$ of the world's salt and gold supply.

-WALT Understand how Africa has contributed to the rest of the world's wealth.
+WALT understand how Africa has contributed to the rest of the world's wealth.

-WALT Understand how the perception of African countries has changed and the reasons for this.
+WALT understand how the perception of African countries has changed and the reasons for this.